hackclub/hackclub/workshops/Simple Js Clock/README.md

 `<link href="style.css" rel="stylesheet" type="text/css" />`
 This means that your CSS file is properly linked to your HTML file!

-### 3) The Javascript file
+### 3) The JavaScript file

 This is the `script.js` file in your directory.
-Its empty for now, but we will fill it eventually through the workshop!
+It's empty for now, but we will fill it eventually through the workshop!
 Also, this is the most important file for our today's workshop.
 The code written here will be responsible for the functioning of our Clock.
 Make sure you have linked this file too in your HTML.
 If you take a look in the `<body>` tag, you'll find: